PTLD: Sim-to-real Privileged Tactile Latent Distillation for Dexterous Manipulation: Background

 \subsection{Privileged latent distillation}

-Privileged latent distillation is a two stage approach to learning deployable policies in the real-world (see~\cref{fig:rma_vs_aac}).
-This requires that the simulation environment for the task supports a) privileged state observations $\Xc^\text{priv}$ which are typically low dimensional quantities such as object, robot and contact states and b) sensor observations $\Xc^\text{sensor}$ which can be realized in the real world such as proprioception and rendered camera.
-First, an oracle policy is trained that is allowed to `cheat' and observe the full privileged state $\Xc^\text{priv}$ that describes the environment wholly.
-Then, a deployable student policy is trained to imitate the oracle policy given only the sensor observations $\Xc^\text{sensor}$.
-Since the sensor observations only observe the state partially, most approaches employ \emph{frame stacking} where a history of sensor observations, and previous actions are used as the observation.
+Privileged latent distillation is a two stage approach for training deployable policies (\cref{fig:rma_vs_aac}).
+It requires simulation support for both privileged states $\Xc^\text{priv}$ (e.g., object and contact states) and real-world sensor observations $\Xc^\text{sensor}$ such as proprioception and vision.
+First, an oracle policy that is allowed to `cheat' is trained via RL (e.g., PPO) with full access to $\Xc^\text{priv}$.
+Subsequently, a student policy $\pi$ is trained to imitate the oracle using a history of sensor observations.
+Distillation typically minimizes either action or latent imitation loss:

-The oracle policy is trained in simulation using an RL algorithm such as PPO~\cite{schulman2017proximal}, while distillation is usually implemented as supervised learning.
-Implementations typically use a) action imitation where the actions between the oracle and student policies are matched or b) latent imitation where an encoded latent between the oracle and student policies is supervised.
-Specifically, we have

-It must be noted that experience or observations collected for distillation is collected by the deployable (student) policy, while the supervision signal comes from the oracle encoder.
-This is importantly distinct from traditional offline imitation learning as student distillation implements an on policy variant of DAgger~\cite{ross2011reduction}.
+Experience for distillation is collected by the deployable (student) policy, while the supervision signal comes from the oracle encoder.
+This is importantly distinct from traditional offline imitation learning as student distillation implements an on-policy variant of DAgger~\cite{ross2011reduction}.
 Specifically, since the student policy is supervised by the teacher on experience collected by the student, the student observes a wider observation space during training, resulting in a robust policy.